Lavanya-31/UNIT-CONVERTER/README.md

 1. Centimeter to Feets
 2. Feet to inches.
 3. Sqft to Sqmtrs
-4. Sqft to Hectre / Acres.
+4. Sqft to Hectre / Acres